 - ISASP (grades three through fifth)

 - FAST (grades JK-5)

-- Fountas & Pinnell Benchmark Assessment (grades kindergarten through fifth)

-- CogAT (grades 2-5)
+- EL Benchmark Assessments (BOY, MOY, EOY)

 ATTENDANCE POLICY

 Regular attendance and punctuality help children have a good attitude toward school.
 Absences and late arrivals disrupt children's schedules, require readjustment to the class routine, and slow down learning.
 Boys and girls are expected to be in class each day unless they are sick.
 If a child is going to be absent, parents are requested to telephone the school as soon after 8:00 a.m. as possible.
 If the school does not receive a telephone call from the parents, the school secretary will call the child's home.
 If no contact is made between the school and parent, a note to the teacher explaining the reason for the absence or late arrival is required when the child returns to school.